-Tracing their ancestry is very important.
+Tracing your ancestry is very important.
 Although there are various ways to research the background and history of your family, online sources are among the most popular resources for finding facts and historical records.
 Ancestry.Com is particularly useful because the information that it provides is authentic and comprehensive.
 Using this source does not only facilitate research into family background, but also can also provide a rich history of the family’s Jewish heritage.
 By simply keying in some very limited and basic information about your forebears, you can discover so much more, such as where your ancestors came from, to whom you are related and how, and your family’s religious, traditional, and ethnic roots.
 The online genealogical search engines that are available teach the younger generation about their Jewish past and their family’s personal history in order to bring this knowledge into the future.

 Kishinev – Capital of the republic of Moldova, part of the former Soviet Union, became a flourishing Jewish center in the 18th century, when the growing economy presented new commercial and industrial opportunities.